worldbank/ntl-training/README.md

 title: "Monitoring Economies from Space Using Nighttime Lights"
 ---

-This material was jointly developed by the [DECDI ieConnect](https://www.worldbank.org/en/about/unit/unit-dec/impactevaluation/partnerships/ieconnect) team and the Development Data Group's Data Lab team as an introduction to using nighttime lights for economic analysis.
+This material was jointly developed by the [DECDI ieConnect](https://www.worldbank.org/en/about/unit/unit-dec/impactevaluation/partnerships/ieconnect) team and the Development Data Group's [Development Data Partnership](https://datapartnership.org) team as an introduction to using nighttime lights for economic analysis.

 # Course Motivation